ua-snap/spruce-beetle-risk/README.md

 `SLURM_PARTITION`

-The name of parition to use for slurm jobs.
+The name of the partition (e.g., 'main') to use for slurm jobs.

 ## Model info